Premik/blender_rhubarb_lipsync_ng/dev.md

 * Add some simple blender sample file
 * There are still some ogg unsupported format - could have been an user error (ogg file was not really an ogg?)
 * Workflow from Sequencer - Paste sound_strip first, create captures of them and render to NLA,
+* When dialog file is specified but file doesn;t exists rhubar_cli ends with `error-code` but not much clue.
+Add check for dialog file.

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender